cutterkom/destatiscleanr/readme.md

 ### Column names

 Be aware that the automatic renaming of columns doesn't work perfectly.
-Especially the column names are probably not as specific as you wish.
+The column names are probably not as specific as you wish.
 The package combines multline headers to a unique column name, including a name and unit.
 So you can definitly start doing your analysis without any hassle immidiately.
-But you probably will have to adjust at least some column names.
+It may be that you have to adjust at least some column names.

 ### Missing values